 Cooperative technical education is a school-to-work initiative program through which the employer and Career Center partner together to provide education and training to eligible students.
 Seniors who are in the second year of a technical program may be considered in the fourth quarter of the year.
 Seniors in the third year of a technical program may be considered early in the year.
+Juniors in their second year in the technical program may be considered in the fourth 9 weeks.
 In all co-op placement arrangements, the employment must be related to the student's technical course of study and career goals.
 Participation in this program is contingent upon the availability of placement opportunities and commitment by the student to show a readiness to enter the workforce.